 Conclusion

 You have successfully installed PostgreSQL and pgAdmin4 on your CentOS/RHEL 9 system.
+This tutorial helped you to install and configure PostgreSQL database server as well as pgAdmin4.
 You can now manage your PostgreSQL databases through the pgAdmin4 web interface, taking advantage of its many features for efficient database administration and development.

 1 Comment